Free, No-Obligation Land Evaluation

 - 150+ acres

 - Relatively Flat

 - Proximity to utility substation of overhead high voltage power lines

-We will do a preliminary evaluation of your property to evaluate topography, wetlands, and cultural resources to determine the expected usable acreage.
-Then, our interconnection team evaluates the feasibility of tying the project into the electric grid.
+If you’re interested in selling or leasing land for solar, we will do a preliminary evaluation of your property.
+We evaluate topography, wetlands, and cultural resources to determine the expected usable acreage.
+Then, our interconnection team evaluates the feasibility of tying the solar project into the electric grid.
 If the evaluations show your land is suitable, we would begin negotiating the terms of a purchase or solar farm lease agreement.

-Generally, the development process will take anywhere from 2-4 years, depending on the size of the development and its location.
+Generally, the solar project development process will take anywhere from 2-4 years, depending on the size of the development and its location.

-Urban Grid pays any increase in taxes resulting from our solar project.
+Urban Grid pays any increase in taxes resulting from our utility-scale solar project development.